 Shift 2 might be the best compromise between realism and accessibility of any game on this list.
 It’s not just the ways the car handle – menacing, but capable – but the way it consistently thinks about what players need to perform at a high level.
 Rather than lock your view gazing out over the hood, or ask you to spring for TrackIR to let you turn your head, Shift 2 has a dynamic view that subtly changes based on context.

-Coming up on a gentle right hand corner, your view shifts a bit as your driver avatar looks right into the apex.
+Coming up on a gentle right-hand corner, your view shifts a bit as your driver avatar looks right into the apex.
 For a sharper corner, your view swings a bit more so you have a sense of what you’re driving into, yet it doesn’t feel disorienting at all.
-It just feels natural.
+It feels natural.

 Any genre veteran will tell you that good track design is an essential part of any quality racing title.
-While in most games a hairpin bend, g-force-laden camber or high speed straight might suffice, for TrackMania 2: Canyon track design takes on a terrifying, Hot Wheels-inspired new meaning.
-Sweeping barrel-rolls, nigh-impossible jumps and floating platforms that give two fingers to physics are what set the TrackMania series apart from other arcade racers.
+And that’s an area where TrackMania 2: Canyon really has a winning, unique selling point.
+While in most games a hairpin bend, g-force-laden camber, or high-speed straight might suffice, tracks in TrackMania 2: Canyon take on a terrifying, Hot Wheels-inspired new meaning.
+Sweeping barrel-rolls, nigh-impossible jumps, and floating platforms that stick up two fingers to physics are what set the TrackMania series apart from other arcade racers.

 Every arcade racer should be as cool as this game.
-If Steve McQueen were digitized and turned into a videogame, he would be Driver: San Francisco.
+If Steve McQueen were digitised and turned into a videogame, he would be Driver: San Francisco.

-While Driver: SF features cars and influences from a variety of eras, it approaches everything with a 70’s style.
-It loves American muscle, roaring engines, squealing tires, and the impossibly steep hills and twisting roads of San Francisco.
-It may have the single greatest soundtrack of any racing game, and some of the best event variety.
+While Driver: SF features cars and influences from a variety of eras, it approaches everything with a ’70s style.
+It loves American muscle, roaring engines, squealing tyres, and the impossibly steep hills and twisting roads of San Francisco.
+It may have the single greatest soundtrack of any racing game, and some of the best event variety, too.

 You can’t put together a list of great simulation racing games without having something from SimBin.
 While the studio appears to have lost its way a bit with the dubious free-to-play RaceRoom Racing Experience, SimBin were sim racing royalty during the mid-2000s.
 Race: Injection is their capstone game, the package that combines just about everything they accomplished with the GTR series and Race 07.